Get the facts

 But here are a few basic steps you can take to reduce the risk of having your mobile phone, MPS player or any other item of valuable property stolen from you:

-- Take care when leaving school and in crowded places.
+- Take care when leaving school and in crowded places such as shopping centres, buses and at train/underground stations.
 Try to be aware of what's happening around you.
 Keep your mobile phone and other valuables out of sight.

 - Walking and texting at the same time can be dangerous, especially when crossing the road.
 You will be less aware of what is happening around you.